jennomics/WorkflowPaper/General Notes on Bioinformatics.md

 ##Summary of commands and terms
 $ **ls**			lists files and directories (folders).
-If left as just "ls" it will list the files and directories in your current location.
-If a "path" is added afterwards (e.g., ls /usr) it will list the files and directories in that location.
+If left as just "ls" this command will list the files and directories in your current location.
+If a "path" is added afterwards (e.g., ls /usr) this command will list the files and directories in that location.

 $ **cd**			use to change directories